 At the age of 34, I embarked on a journey to trace my ancestral heritage.
 I made several visits to Africa to trace my maternal lineage.
 I completed my journey 14 years later.
 I traced my maternal line back to a village in Burkina Faso.
 I was embraced by the elders of the village there.
 I felt at peace within myself, as if a gap had been filled.
 I changed my surname that day.
 I would no longer be associated with the name of my ancestral enslaver.
 They told enslaved Africans they would never go back to Africa.
 Tracing my heritage and returning back to Africa, I felt like I was healing my family and all my ancestors along my maternal line who were taken overseas.

 Britain and other European nations have chosen to evolve without remorse for their heinous atrocities around the world.
 Racism does not shock or surprise me anymore.
 I felt my anger towards racists fuelled their hatred of me.
 I now chose to love, regardless.
-I will always call out racism but I will simply remind them they are that way because they are unremorseful.
+I will always call out racism but I will simply remind them they are that way because they are unremorseful and conditioned in a nation that is unremorseful for their heinous racist atrocities.

 Kwame Djemjem ထ❤